-Fees Schedule 1 37.
-(1) An application fee is payable to the Authority and must accompany the application for planning permission in accordance with Schedule 1.
-Fees are not refundable, irrespective of the Authority's decision, but additional fees will not be charged for re-submission of amended plans required by the Authority.
-Schedule 5 (2) The fees prescribed in Schedule 5 shall be charged for the provision of the items and services specified in relation thereto.
-Infrastructure fund 37A.
-(1) There is established an infrastructure fund for the purpose of providing funds for development of roads, affordable housing and other infrastructure in the Islands. allocations and fund shall be administered by the Ministry of Finance and disbursements approved by Cabinet and shall consist of moneys subregulation (4).
-Schedule 6 (3) In th is regulation - (a) Area A1 means the areas designated as such on the plan set out in Schedule 6; (b) Area A2 means the areas designated as such on the plan set out in Schedule 6; (c) Area B means the areas designated as such on the plan set out in (d) Schedule 6; and Area C means the areas designated as such on the plan set out in Schedule 6 and includes the registration sections, blocks and parcels in Little Cayman.
-(4) A person to whom planning for development granted pursuant to an

-(4) A person to whom planning for development granted pursuant to an application made on or after the 19^{th} December, 2014, shall contribute to the infrastructure fund as follows -

-(a) in Area A1 -
+- 37A.(1) There is established an infrastructure fund for the purpose of providing funds for development of roads, affordable housing and other infrastructure in the Islands. - (2) The fund shall be administered by the Ministry of Finance and allocations and disbursements approved by Cabinet and shall consist of moneys received under subregulation (4). - (3) In this regulation - (a) Area A1 means the areas designated as such on the plan set out in Schedule 6: - (b) Area A2 means the areas designated as such on the plan set out in Schedule 6: - (c) Area B means the areas designated as such on the plan set out in Schedule6: and - (d) Area C means the areas designated as such on the plan set out in Schedule 6 and includes the registration sections, blocks and parcels in Little Cayman. - (4) A person to whom planning for development granted pursuant to an application made on or after the 19th December, 2014, shall contribute to the infrastructure fund as follows - - (a) in Area A1 -

-Development Infrastructure

-Туре Fund Fee per

-gross sq. ft.
+Development Type Infrastructure Fund Fee per gross sq. ft.

 An industrial building \$2.50

 A commercial building \$4.50

 A hotel building \$4.50

-An apartment building \$4.50

-An institutional building \$3.50

-A house, duplex, or related structures \$3.50

-Subdivision of land \$200 per lot

-A change of use of a building or land The rate applicable to the type of development being changed to

-An extension to a building The rate applicable to each type of building specified in this paragraph
+An apartment building \$4.50 An institutional building \$3.50 A house, duplex, or related structures \$3.50 Subdivision of land \$200 per lot A change of use of a building or land The rate applicable to the type of development being changed to An extension to a building The rate applicable to each type of building specified in this paragraph